Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/rules/_index.md

 Place the sleigh tile in the center of the table.
 Deal everybody 5 tiles.

+**First game**?
+You may choose to remove all reindeer tiles, so you can also skip their explanation (the "reindeer" action).
+The _game_ becomes harder, but the _rules_ become even simpler.

 {{% remark %}}
 Material can be downloaded from [the website](https://pandaqi.com/sleighwell).
 {{% /remark %}}